Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: KR-ModMax BH Solution and Horizon Structure

 The coexistence of ordinary and phantom branches within the same theoretical framework naturally raises the question of physical viability and observational discrimination.
 While the ordinary branch admits a smooth GR limit as $\ell\to0$ and $\gamma\to0$, the phantom branch represents a genuinely novel class of solutions with no direct counterpart in standard Einstein-Maxwell theory.
+The discrete nature of the branch parameter $\zeta=\pm1$ means that no continuous deformation connects the two sectors; they must be distinguished through qualitative signatures such as the horizon count, the sign of the PS shift relative to the RN value, or the presence versus absence of a tidal balance radius.
 In the following sections, we explore how this branch structure manifests in thermodynamic properties, optical signatures, and tidal forces, and assess whether these effects can provide meaningful criteria for distinguishing between the two branches.